keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 # AUTHORITY

-> \[!NOTE\]
-> Instructions: Identify and document the individuals/role in your organization
-> that will be responsible for handling an incident.

 Responsibility for the security of company and customer information resides with the President/Owner.
 During times when a high or critical cyber security incident is underway, this responsibility is entrusted to the General Manager.

 # DEFINITIONS

-> \[!NOTE\]
-> Instructions: Review the definitions below and retain or revise as required.
-> If necessary, expand the list to best reflect your organization’s unique
-> Cyber Security Incident Response Plan.

 | Term | Description |
 | --- | --- |